MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-web-applications-errors-and-troubleshooting.md

 For more information, see [Error: The Web Server Could Not Find the Requested Resource](../debugger/error-the-web-server-could-not-find-the-requested-resource.md).

-## The web server is not configured correctly
+## The Web Server Is Not Configured Correctly

 An IIS configuration issue may result in this error.

-For more information, see [Error: The web server is not configured correctly](../debugger/error-the-web-server-is-not-configured-correctly.md).
+For more information, see [Error: The web server isn't configured correctly](../debugger/error-the-web-server-is-not-configured-correctly.md).

 ## See also